Yes, WordPress and HubSpot do work well together. No, you don’t have to choose between them.

 3.)
 Generate leads by using custom flyout HubSpot forms

-For those that are not currently using HubSpot but are curious on how inbound could work for your industry, try downloading Leadin.
-Leadin is a free WordPress plugin that helps you generate leads and gives you great insight after a visitor has filled out a form.
-It doesn’t have all the great tools that HubSpot has, but it’s a great way to get started collecting leads.
-Leadin allows you to dip your toe into inbound marketing so you can learn if it’s right for you.
+For those that are not currently using HubSpot but are curious on how inbound could work for your industry, try downloading the HubSpot All-In-One Marketing plugin.
+This is a free WordPress plugin that helps you generate leads and gives you great insight after a visitor has filled out a form.
+It’s a great way to get started collecting leads and using a CRM for free.
+This tool allows you to dip your toe into inbound marketing so you can learn if it’s right for you.

 4.)
 Build your list of subscribers with pop-up HubSpot forms

 The more you write great copy, the more you’ll have the opportunity to build your list of readers.
 You can take advantage of this traffic and have them subscribe to your email list.
 In our experience what has worked are pop-up messages that speak to your reader has humanly possible.